runicscribe/worldbuilding-docs/dae-machina/culture/organizations/aomma.md

 These three tasks broadly correspond to the three classes of magic: Physical, Etherial, and Arcane; while being general enough to be solvable through a variety of methods.

-#### First Year Classes - Basics of Magic
+#### First Lokan - Basics of Magic

 Includes Basic Magical theory: Aether, Arcana and the 9 Schools of Magic; Practical use of each school (Barring Animancy, which is purely theoretical at this level;
 Sympathy and Enchanting are also both mostly theory, as they require use of another school by their nature).

-#### Second Year Classes - Advanced Magic
+#### Second Lokan - Advanced Magic

 More advanced practical use - more comples techniques (e.g. teleportation), combining schools, practical sympathy and enchanting, very basic animancy.
 Advanced theory - Cosmology and conjunction events, magical history, an exhaustive coverage of known sympathetic relatiosn, etc.

-#### Third and Fourth Years - Specialized Magic
+#### Third Lokan onwards - Specialized Magic

 Classes at this level cover the various specialized disciplines of magic, like shapeshifting, alchemy, artifice, etc.
 Advanced or dangerous classes like magical dueling and practical animancy are also covered at this level.

 In these latter years, students are expected to select one or two specialized disciplines to focus on.
-After gaining mastery of at least one specialization, a student is considered a graduate of the academy (BA = Bachelor of the Arcane).
+After gaining mastery of at least one specialization, a student is considered a graduate of the academy (Arcane Adept).

 Many students remain at the academy for post-graduate classes, participating in advanced reasearch into their specialization, or mastering other disciplines.